-Eng 103-Critical Reading, Thinking, Problem Solving (3) PreReq: Eng 21 or placement in Eng 102; and Eng 22 or ESL 15 or placement in Eng 100
+Eng 103-Critical Reading, Thinking, Problem Solving (3)

+PreReq: Eng 21 or ESL 21 or placement in Eng 102; and Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100

 Emphasis on critical reading, thinking, and problem solving skills, and interpreting literature.
 Use of higher level reading skills of analysis, interpretation, and integration to develop increased thinking and reading proficiency at the college level.
 (3 lec hrs.)